Marcus Browne

 Marcus Browne (born November 10, 1990) is an American professional boxer who fights at light heavyweight, where he challenged for the WBC and IBF titles and held the WBA interim title.

 Early life

-Browne is of Haitian and Dominican descent and grew up in Staten Island, New York.
+Browne is of Liberian and Trinidadian descent and grew up in Staten Island, New York.
 From an early age, he displayed athletic talent and a competitive spirit.
 Browne described his career ambition as starting young, consistently pursuing boxing as his primary goal.